 Part II (Oral) examination

-The examination is a clinical problem solving and patient management test.
-It is not a theoretical examination, such as the primary examination.
+The Part II examination is a clinical problem solving and patient management test.
+It is not a theoretical examination, like the Part I examination.

 Case histories are given, and where appropriate neuroimaging and other visual aids are shown to augment the presentation and development of cases.

 Candidates explain verbally how they would proceed to evaluate or manage the cases and to plan and perform the proposed operations, if indicated.
-The examination, in the English language, consists of three parts, each lasting one hour.
-5-8 cases will be discussed per hour.
+The examination, in the English language, consists of three parts, each lasting 30 minutes.
+5-8 cases will be discussed during each part.

 The final, combined result will be available by mail within 14 days after the examination.

-A candidate who receives a passing grade for this examination will be granted the European Diploma in Neurosurgery.
+A candidate who receives a passing grade for this examination will be granted Fellow of the European Board of Neurological Surgery (FEBNS).

 Requirements to take part in the Oral Examination

 - Licence to practice neurosurgery, a copy of this licence must be forwarded for inspection.
-(UK candidates are are allowed to sit the exam in their final year of neurosurgical training if their training expires before the next year's exam, so the expected qualification date is required instead of the license)
+(UK candidates are allowed to sit the exam in their final year of neurosurgical training if their training expires before the next year's exam, so the expected qualification date is required instead of the license)

-- Advance payment of €500 payable in Euros either on-line by credit card or by bank transfer - bank details as specified on the invoice that will be sent automatically by email.
+- Examination fee of €500 payable online or by credit card or by bank transfer - bank details will be given on the invoice that will be sent automatically by email.

-The Examination Committee makes the final decision regarding a candidate's eligibility for the Oral Examination and potential certification after considering all available information pertaining to the entire process of certification.
+The European Board makes the final decision regarding a candidate's eligibility for the Oral Examination and potential certification after considering all available information pertaining to the entire process of certification.